nbuzzano/nlp-text-classification/README.md

 - `source`: Here you can find custom tools, prediction machine learning models.
 The input dataset is stored here.

-- `resources`: Take a look to the architecture plan inside this folder!
+- `resources`: Take a look to the architecture plan and how the Airflow pipeline looks here!

 ## Airflow credits